13 Great Spraygrounds and Splash Pads in Atlanta for Kids

 Suwanee's Big Splash — Suwanee

-Reopening on July 1, Suwanee's Big Splash, located in Town Center Park, is one of Gwinnett's largest interactive fountains.
-With 43 jets and 1,400 gallons of recycled water per minute, kids can spread out and splash for hours for free.
+Suwanee's Big Splash, located in Town Center Park, is one of Gwinnett's largest interactive fountains.
+With 43 jets and 1,400 gallons of recycled water per minute, kids can spread out and splash for hours of free fun.

 Photos courtesy of the parks